-Arizona attorneys should not be made the subjects of the novel experiment that ABA Model Rule 8.4(g) represents.
-This is particularly true when this Court has the prudent option of waiting to see what sister states decide to do.
-This Court should expressly reject ABA Model Rule 8.4(g).
 But at a minimum, this Court should wait to see whether other states adopt ABA Model Rule 8.4(g), and then observe the rule's practical consequences for attorneys in those states.
-There is no need for haste because current Arizona Rules of Professional Conduct, in the current Comment [3] to Rule 42, ER 8.4, already identify as professional misconduct bias and prejudice that occur in the course of representing a client if prejudicial to the administration of justice.
+There is no need for haste because current Maine Rules of Professional Conduct, in current Comment [3] accompanying Rule 8.4(d), already identify, as professional misconduct, bias and prejudice that occur in the course of representing a client if prejudicial to the administration of justice.